Private Wells

 Where water comes from

 The water we drink generally comes from surface water (above ground) or groundwater (underground).
-Only about 1% of the Earth's water is surface and groundwater.
+Only about 1 per cent of the Earth's water is surface and groundwater.

 The water cycle: Rain or melting snow can take several paths.
 It can runoff into streams, lakes or rivers.
 It can seep into the ground to be used directly by plants or to recharge groundwater.
 It can evaporate and return to the atmosphere.
 The cycle is complete when water in the atmosphere returns to earth as rain or snow.
 Groundwater from a deep well may have been in the ground for hundreds or thousands of years.
 In a shallow aquifer, the water may be a few weeks or years old.